Workforce, training and education

 Interested in becoming an Educational Supervisor

-In the NHSE (East Midlands), from 1st April 2025 all educators will be trained to educational supervisor level (ES).
+From June 2025 all Midlands educators for GP programmes will be trained to Educational Supervisor (ES) level, and we will no longer recognise new solely Clinical Supervisors (CS) for GP programmes.
 Details about the routes to train as an Educational Supervisor can be found on this page.

 Educational Supervisor Training.